jasonaguilon-wf/WorkivaInterviewTemplate/README.md

 ## Improvement Tasks

+- Ignore messages that are duplicates.
 - When a user submits the message include the time at which it was submitted in the output on the right half of the screen.
 - Allow a user to include a display name to be rendered along side the message on the right half of the screen.
 - Allow a user to edit any message by clicking on the message in the right half of the screen and rendering it in the input area on the left.
 The user can then edit the message or display name and resubmit the message.
 The updated message is then displayed in the same position on the right half of the screen.
+  - BONUS: Show an edit icon in the right hand panel after a message has been updated.